billputer/billwiens.com/resume/resume.md

 # Technical Skills

-* Capable of creating concise and elegant code in C++, Python, PHP, and Ruby.
+* Capable of creating concise and elegant code in Python, PHP, and Ruby.
+Ran and debugged plenty of C and Go.
-* Well-versed in tools and frameworks such as Django, Fabric, Capistrano, and Vagrant.
+* Well-versed in tools and frameworks such as Django, Rails, Fabric, Capistrano, Terraform, Packer, and Vagrant.
-* Knowledgeable in front-end web technologies such as HTML, CSS, and JavaScript.
+* Confident in managing Linux systems with Ansible, Chef, and Puppet.
 * Almost a decade of experience with CentOS and Ubuntu Linux.
-* Worked with Apache, Nginx, Gunicorn, Memcached, MySQL, PostgreSQL, and others.
+* Extensive experience with Apache, Nginx, Redis, Memcached, MySQL, and PostgreSQL.
-* Expert with Git and Subversion.
+* Expert with Git, Mercurial, and Subversion.
 * Superb problem-solving skills in hardware and networking.

 # Education